-A graduate of Columbia College and ordained by the Jewish Theological Seminary where he was a Wexner Graduate Fellow, David Lerner has served as the rabbi of Temple Emunah of Lexington for the last eight years.
-He brings a unique blend of warmth, outreach, energetic teaching, intellectual rigor and caring for all ages.
+For the past fifteen years, David Lerner has served as the spiritual leader of Temple Emunah in historic Lexington, MA, where he is now the senior rabbi.
+A graduate of Columbia College and ordained by the Jewish Theological Seminary where he was a Wexner Graduate Fellow, Rabbi Lerner brings to his community a unique blend of warmth, outreach, energetic teaching, intellectual rigor and caring for all ages.

-Rabbi Lerner is married to Sharon Levin, a psychotherapist in private practice in Lexington father of 3 children.
-An avid sports fan, Rabbi Lerner also enjoys playing softball, cycling, tennis, basketball and yoga.
-Join him and other cyclists on Emunah's weekly rides!
+Rabbi Lerner is married to Sharon Levin, a psychotherapist in private practice in Lexington; they have three children: Talya, a senior at Gann Academy in Waltham; Ari, a freshman at the Gann, and Matan a 6th grader at Jewish Community Day School of Greater Boston.
+An avid sports fan, David also enjoys playing softball, cycling, running, soccer, basketball and yoga.

 He posts his sermons here: http://blogs.timesofisrael.com/author/david-lerner/